sparrowcode/PermissionsKit/README.md

 If you prefer not to use any of dependency managers, you can integrate `SPPermissions` into your project manually.
 Put `/Source` folder in your Xcode project.
 Make sure to enable `Copy items if needed` and `Create groups`.

-After it need implement configuration file.
-See example [configuration file](https://github.com/ivanvorobei/SPPermissions/blob/version-5/Source/Supporting%20Files/Configuration.xcconfig) or example project.
+After it need add configuration.
+See example [Configuration.xcconfig](https://github.com/ivanvorobei/SPPermissions/blob/version-5/Source/Supporting%20Files/Configuration.xcconfig) file or example project.
 If you don't know how add configuration file, see this [short video](https://youtube.com/ivanvorobei).

 ## Usage